 Wine might not be the first thing that comes to mind when you think about Mexico in the way it would if you were visiting, say, France or Napa Valley.
 But the Querétaro region is a major producer of good quality wine (and some excellent cheeses) thanks to the region’s temperate weather and topography ideal for growing several grape varietals.

-Depending on how much time you have, you can explore the region’s entire Wine and Cheese route, but if you’re looking for a couple of options to focus your time on, put Finca Sala Vivé by Freixenet and Bodegas De Cote on your list.
+Depending on how much time you have, you can explore the region’s entire Wine and Cheese route, but if you’re looking for a couple of options to focus your wine drinking time on, put Finca Sala Vivé by Freixenet and Bodegas De Cote on your list.
 The former specializes in sparkling wines and cava (with some still wines as well) and the former offers a wide variety of wines, from chardonnay and sauvignon blanc, to merlot and rose wines.
 Both wineries offer comprehensive tours and tastings for wine-loving travellers.

 Visit a Cheese Cave

 Like wine, you might not associate Mexico with speciality and gourmet cheeses, but there are plenty of cheese producers in the region creating some seriously good products.
 One of the best places to learn more about cheese production, taste some excellent cheeses and even visit a cheese cave, is at Cava de Quesos Bocanegra.
-The scenic grounds make a perfect spot to relax with a glass of local wine and some cheeses, but before you do, a tour is highly recommended.
+The scenic grounds make for a perfect spot to relax with a glass of local wine and some cheeses, but before you do, a tour is highly recommended.
 Given by a cheese sommelier, tours walk visitors through the entire process of cheese making including the aging process, which you get to see in the cheese cave.
 Following the tour, take advantage of a tutored tasting accompanied by either wine or local craft beer.

 Tours are offered Monday to Friday 9:00 a.m. to 5:00 p.m. and Saturday and Sunday 9:00 a.m. to 6:00 p.m.